Sharing my unvaluable opinions with the woruld.

-Crappy, under performing, annoying products, I've battled plenty.
-Without exception there's not much a lowly consumer can do except return them to the shop (for store-credit if you're lucky).
-Or send the manufacture some polite feedback which we all know goes into some sort of informational black hole, though regular black holes probably work just as well.
+Crappy, under performing, annoying products.
+There's not much a lowly consumer can do except return them to the shop (for store-credit if you're lucky).
+Or send the manufacturer some polite feedback which will go into some sort of informational black hole, though a normal black hole probably works just as well.

-I use a variety of computers, OSes and gadgets for work in IT every day and have a background in product design and hardware haxzoring.
+I use a variety of computer platforms and gadgets for work in IT every day and have a background in product design and hardware hacking.
 I think this is why I get especially annoyed when something doesn't behave the way it should?
 I know it's usually down to sloppy product development and very likely avoidable, given a bit of testing and tweaking.
-Many companies seem to do the bare minimum of product play-testing before they release stuff to the consumer.
-With complicated technology like computers this is rarely enough.
+Many companies seem to do the bare minimum of play-testing before they release their stuff to the consumer.
+With complicated technology this isn't enough.

 For example, my old external backup Seagate drive used to run a scan for new files and back them up once a day for a few minutes then spin down and be silent until the next day.
 It just worked!
 The new one (same brand) spins up randomly many times throughout the day and sometimes doesn't spin down when the computer is switched off.
 I've heard it spinning away, grinding its bearings in the middle of the night, and it annoys the crap out of me.
 It uses the same backup software with the same settings, plugged into the same port yet behaves in an unpredictable way.
 I should've got the hint the first time I tried to set it up and found the wall-wart PSU was dead.
 After a trip back to the shop to replace it, I could install the crappy bundled Memeo (another brand to avoid) backup software, try it for fifteen horrible minutes before uninstalling and reverting back to the old backup app'.